martinlackner/abcvoting/paper/paper.md

 *approval ballots*, that is, the (binary) preferences of voters expressing which candidates they like or support.
 The output is a fixed-size subset of candidates, called a *committee*.
-Ideally, a committee is chosen in such a fashion that it reflects the input, that is, the voters' opinion as expressed via approval ballots.
+Different ABC voting rules represent different approaches how such a committee should be formed.
+For example, there is a trade-off between selecting widely supported candidates and selecting candidates that represent as many voters as possible [@aij/guarantees].
 Much of the recent research has focussed on developing ABC voting rules that reflect the preferences of voters in a *proportional* fashion.